yuzhile/tensorflow-practice/README.md

 - Implementing your machine learning, especially deep learning, model using this concepts.
 - Learn to debug the problem and optimize the program under the tensorflow framework.

+This project implemented a face recongnition model, actually face verification model.
+The model was trained on the CASIA-WEFACE and tested on the LFW.

+First the key concepts of tensorflow programming and components that constitude the model was introduced.
+Then a basic model take advantages of both was implemented.
+Finally, the optimization was made to improve the basic model as far as both training speed and test accuracy.

 ## Table of Contents